freedomofpress/trackthenews/README.md

 python3 trackthenews --config
 ```

-By default, the script will place all configuration files in a new `trackthenews` folder in your current working directory, but you can also designate a directory for it to use.
+By default, the script will place all configuration files in a new `ttnconfig` folder in your current working directory, but you can also designate a directory for it to use.

 ```bash
 python3 trackthenews --config ~/foo/bar/path